24+ Cool 3D Printing Projects for Engineers

 Take this Triaxial Tourbillon Clock, for example.

-Upgraded from the original design, it features better weight balancing and ball-bearing support to improve integrity as well as an overhauled internal mechanism to improve timekeeping accuracy.
+Upgraded from the original design, it’s a fully functional clock that features better weight balancing and ball-bearing support to improve integrity as well as an overhauled internal mechanism to improve timekeeping accuracy.

 Born as an upgrade to a previous pendulum clock design, the creator decided to make an even more complex self-winding mechanism that should keep itself going automatically for up to 200 days.

-If you want to give yourself even more of a challenge, then why not try your hand at improving the mechanism further to increase its accuracy or lifespan?
+If you want to give yourself even more of a challenge, then why not try your hand at improving the mechanism from the files here to further increase its accuracy or lifespan?

 If you prefer your timepieces on the digital side, or just prefer electrical engineering to mechanical, you can find plenty of awesome 3D printing projects like this smart clock to keep your mental motors running.

-The thing about the smart clock is that it also requires some coding skills.
+The thing about the smart clock is that it also requires some coding skills, using software systems to keep it going.

-If you happen to have a hand in computer science, then it’s a great way to exercise multiple skills at once.
-If you don’t, however, then it could make for a great collaborative project with a differently trained friend!
+If you happen to have a hand in computer science as well as hardware technology, then it’s a great way to exercise multiple skills at once.
+If you don’t, however, then it could make for a fun collaborative project between engineering students or a joined effort if you want to get a differently-trained friend involved!

-Of course, you can always try your hand at learning to code if you’d rather use this kind of project as a learning experience.
+Of course, you can always try your hand at learning to code if you’re interested in using this kind of project as a learning experience.

-These are just a few of the coolest clock projects for engineers out there, but there are plenty more in so many styles and types that no one interested in printing and building their own clocks should get bored any time soon.
+These are just a few of the coolest clock projects for engineering students out there, but there are plenty more in so many styles and model types that should keep any engineer inspired and interested for a good long while.

 RC Vehicles